knipknap/better-tool-library/README.md

 - Click it
 - Click *Install*

-To run it, just open the Path workbench and there should be a new icon at the end of the Toolbar:
+To run it, just **open the Path workbench** and there should be a new icon at the end of the
+toolbar:

 ![Toolbar](media/toolbar.png)